LouisDelbosc/Livres/chapter3.md

 optimality equation.
 Many reinforcement learning methods can be clearly understood as approximately solving the Bellman optimality equation, using actual experience transitions in place of knowledge of the expected transitions.

+###3.9 Optimality and Approximation

+Optimal policies can be generated only with extreme computational cost so it can be rarely used in practice.
+A critical aspect of the problem facing the agent is always the computational power available to it, in particular, the amount of computation it can perform in a single time step.

+Memory is also an important constraint.
+A large amount of memory is often required to build up approximations of value functions, policies and modles.
+In tasks with small, finite state sets, it is possible to form these approximations using arrays or tables with one entry for each state (or state-action pair).
+This we calle the **tabular** case, and the corresponding methods we call **tabular methods**.
+In many cases of practical interest there are far more states than could possibly be entries in a table.
+In these cases the functions must be approximated, using some sort of more compact parameterized function representation.

+Our framing of the reinforcement learning problem forces us to settle for approximations.
+But it can also be an opportunities to put more effort in approximation which seems useful.
+The on-line nature of reinforcement learning makes it possible to approximate optimal policies in ways that put more ffort into learning to make good decision for frequently encountered state.
+This is one key property that distinguishes reinforcement learning from other approaches to approximately solving MDPs.